CoreAdviz Logo

 Tax Advice and Tips for Sole Traders

-HomeBlog Tax Advice & Tips for Sole Traders
+HomeBlog Sole Trader Tax Threshold Explained – Tax Advice & Tips for Self-Employed

 A sole trader is defined as one who runs a business as the owner and not in partnership with anyone.
 This means the entire financial and legal liability of your business rests solely upon you.
 As a sole trader, you are the face of your business.
 Business registration will also be different in keeping with this status and so will tax guidelines.